Physical Review Letters

 We propose an experiment for generating and detecting vacuum-induced dissipative motion.
 A high frequency mechanical resonator driven in resonance is expected to dissipate mechanical energy in quantum vacuum via photon emission.
 The photons are stored in a high quality electromagnetic cavity and detected through their interaction with ultracold alkali-metal atoms prepared in an inverted population of hyperfine states.
 Superradiant amplification of the generated photons results in a detectable radio- frequency signal temporally distinguishable from the expected background.

 Kim, Woo-Joong; Brownell, James Hayden; and Onofrio, Roberto, "Detectability of Dissipative Motion in Quantum Vacuum via Superradiance" (2006).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2627.